angelalonso/homelab/INFRA.md

 - [x] Use and document dedicated ssh keys for ansible

 ## Other systems that failed
-- Ansible + Makefile -> escaping strings on the makefile is a bit complex
+- Ansible + Makefile for the secrets -> escaping strings on the makefile is a bit complex
 - Saltstack
   - too heavy to run master and minions
   - official installation does not work out of the box on raspbian